MollyAdamsson/Howtotrainyourdog/README.md

 * The inspiration for the Project page sliders came from this repository on [GitHub] ()

 ### Media

 * All images are taken from [Pixabay] https://pixabay.com/

-###
+### Content

 * Some of the code were inspired by the CI Love Running project (https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/01-getting-set-up/02-boilerplate)

 # Acknowledgements

 This website is was the main first project for the Portfolio 1 Project for the Full Stack Software Developer Diploma at Code Institute [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding me and help me with questions and worries.
-I would also like to tak ethiis oppertunity to thank the Tutor center at [Code Institute](https://codeinstitute.net/) for being patient and helpful when I have asked for help.
+I would also like to take this oppertunity to thank the Tutor center at [Code Institute](https://codeinstitute.net/) for being patient and helpful when I have asked for help.

 *How to train your dog* is only a made up website based on my own interests.
 The passion for dogs exists, but not on a professional level.